tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 01-07.md

 	.read_line(&mut guess)
 ```
 * If we had not `use std::io` then the first line could be `std::io::stdin()`
-* the `read_line` method appends user input ot the end of the argument, so it has t obe mutable
+* the `read_line` method appends user input to the end of the argument, so it has to be mutable
 * `&` means to pass by reference
-* references are also immutable by default, hince `&mut guess`
+* references are also immutable by default, hence `&mut guess`
 ### Handling Potential failure with Result
 * `.expect("Failed to read line");`
 * The `read_line` method puts the data into the argument and returns a `Result`
 * `Result`s are enumerations that can be `Ok` or `Err`
 	* If `Ok` was returned, then it will contain the generated value
-	* `Err` idicates an error and it contains information about how/why the failiure occured
+	* `Err` indicates an error and it contains information about how/why the failiure occured
 	* `.expect` is a method on the `Result` type
 		* It causes the program to crash and print the argument passed to `.expect` when an  `Err` is returned
 		* if the call is omitted then the compiler will generate warning